Petit (Portuguese footballer): Return to Boavista

 Petit returned to Boavista on 2 December 2021, on a deal until 2023.
 Two weeks later, he took the club to the Taça da Liga semi-finals for the first time following a 5–1 home rout of Braga; on 5 February, his contract was extended for another year.

 At the end of a 1–1 home draw with Marítimo on 9 October 2022, Petit was sent off for insults towards the refereeing team and fined €1,632.
 He was suspended for the following game, a 1–0 loss in the third round of the cup away to fourth-tier Machico.

 Petit resigned on 11 December 2023, following a 3–1 league loss at Estrela da Amadora that was his side's fifth in a row; it was accepted the following day.

 Cuiabá

 On 1 May 2024, Petit took over as coach of Campeonato Brasileiro Série A club Cuiabá.
 On 27 August, following a 5–0 loss to Palmeiras as part of an eight-match winless run, he resigned.

+Rio Ave

+Petit became manager of Rio Ave on 6 November 2024, agreeing to a short-term contract that could be renewed until June 2026.
+The following 17 May, however, having finished 11th in the league on 38 points and reached the semi-finals of the domestic cup, he was told he would not be retained.

+Santa Clara

+On 3 February 2026, Petit replaced Vasco Matos at the helm of Santa Clara, placed 16th in the top division.